Table of Contents

 Below are key steps to register a Delaware C corporation:

-- Choosing corporation’s name as per Delaware law;
+- Choosing the corporation’s name as per Delaware law;

 - Appointing a registered agent